 I made sure to set SMART (specific, measurable, achievable, results-focused, and time-bound) goals.

-- Blogging/Vlogging – don’t break my streak.
-Maybe add a picture post.
+- Blogging and Vlogging – Don’t lose my posting streak.
+Maybe add a weekly Authortube check-in.

 - And give myself a pass if I don’t get anything accomplished in December.